Multicultural Postdoctoral Residency

 This component is considered to be the most important of the training program for interns and is woven throughout all other components.
 Cultural diversity themes appear in individual and group sessions, supervision, in the outreach programming in which residents take part, in the training seminar presentations, and in clinical meetings.
 In addition, there are many seminar experiences focusing on self-awareness of cultural identities.
 All trainees at Counseling Services have the unique opportunity to participate in two experiences (fully described below): Social Justice and Outreach Seminar and Process Group in Diversity.
 Additionally, Counseling Services hosts an annual one-day Multicultural Training Day conference, which residents attend.
 Some residents deliver presentations at the conference.

-Seminars Attended by Post-doctoral Residents
+Tentative Seminars Attended by Post-doctoral Residents

 Diversity Process Group: The Process Group in Diversity is an opportunity for all levels of trainees to develop their awareness in diversity through discussion and experiential process.
 Our agency believes that self-awareness is vital to the development of the competent practitioner.
 Trainees may be invited to present on their own cultural identity.
 Staff may be invited into the seminar to model sharing about their own unique identity statuses.
 In order to ensure the emotional safety of trainees, information discussed in this seminar is entirely confidential and is not part of the evaluation process.

 Social Justice and Outreach Seminar: The Social Justice and Outreach Seminar meets during the Fall semester.
-It is led by 1-2 licensed Psychologists and attended by all levels of trainees.
-Trainees will discuss the role of Psychologists in addressing social justice issues that may prevent or alleviate mental health struggles; explore the relationship between social justice and the development of outreach services and programs; and may help in developing specialization areas in which they focus their outreach and group efforts (e.g., LGBT student services, cross-cultural center, international students, substance abuse, eating disorders and body image, suicide prevention).
+It is led by 1 licensed clinician and attended by all levels of trainees.
+Trainees will discuss the role of clinicians in addressing social justice issues that may prevent or alleviate mental health struggles; explore the relationship between social justice and the development of outreach services and programs; and may help in developing specialization areas in which they focus their outreach and group efforts (e.g., LGBT student services, cross-cultural center, international students, substance abuse, eating disorders and body image, suicide prevention).
 Information regarding performance in this seminar may be provided to the individual supervisor for inclusion in the semester evaluation process.

 Supervision of Supervision Seminar: The Supervision of Supervision Seminar is facilitated by a licensed Psychologist and attended by only postdoctoral residents.
 The opportunity to provide supervision to a practicum counselor is dependent on the number of practicum interns available, the requirements set forth by the practicum's training program, and with approval from the resident's primary supervisor and Training Committee.
 Post-doctoral residents may also obtain supervision experience by co-facilitating outreach activities, workshops, and groups with pre-doctoral interns and practicum trainees.